 A taxpayer may be a deemed non-resident of Canada for tax purposes when living abroad in a country that has a tax treaty with Canada.
 The taxpayer can be deemed a factual resident of Canada but can avoid paying double taxes while permanently living abroad.
-Being a deemed non-resident, the taxpayer is required to abide by the same rules that as a non-resident of Canada.
+Being a deemed non-resident, the taxpayer is required to abide by the same rules as a non-resident of Canada.

 Federal Foreign Tax Credits.

 Canadians must pay tax on income they earn anywhere in the world.
-It can be an investment income, salary from employment, or a business income.
+It can be an investment income, salary from employment, or business income.
 However, in most cases, tax liability accrues in the country where the income was earned.
 To avoid double taxation, Canada applies foreign income tax credits that decrease the overall tax liability.

 Territorial or Provincial Tax Credit